 There's a friend of mine that wanted to start a sewing class, and I asked her why she didn't just go and start it.
 She said she didn't feel like she should.
 I said "You know how to sew right?", she said "Yeah".
 I said "And you want to teach people right?", she said "Yeah".
 I said "And you know where the students are who want to sew, right?".
 Once again she said "Yeah".
 I told her I could build her a website and she could get started right away.
 She then said that she didn't feel like she should.
 She said she didn't feel like she had permission to do it.
 Keep in mind that she didn't have a boss or anyone to answer to, yet somehow she still didn't have "permission".

-There's a lot of people who should be doing the things that they want to do, but they just don't feel like they're worth it, I've come across that a lot.
+There's a lot of people who should be doing the things that they want to do, but they just don't feel like they're worth it.
 The thing is, you don't need permission, if you want to do it, just go and do it.
-You can do it, and if you fail at it, you're just going to be better at it next time, you'll adjust, trust me.
+If you fail at it, you're just going to be better at it next time, you'll adjust, trust me.
 You don't need permission to start your own game studio, or project, there's literally no one stopping you.
 There are people out there that are LESS qualified than you, doing what you want to do, the only difference is that they are out there doing it.
-Confidence will get you a long way.
-This is going to sound cheesy, but it's also very true.
-The only one stopping you, is you.
+This is going to sound cheesy, but it's also very true; The only one stopping you, is you.
 Give yourself permission, and if you need to hear it from someone else, then here, I give you permission to go and build what you want to build.

 3. Create Your Own Path